Matilde de Godoy di Bassano, 4th Countess of Castillo Fiel

-Matilde de Godoy di Bassano, dei principi Godoy di Bassano 4th Countess of Castillo Fiel, (in full, Doña Matilde de Godoy di Bassano y Crowe, de Tudó y O'Donovan, cuarta condesa de Castillo Fiel), (22 June 1830 - 1901) was a Spanish and Italian aristocrat.
+Matilde de Godoy di Bassano, dei principi Godoy di Bassano 4th Countess of Castillo Fiel, (in full, Doña Matilde de Godoy di Bassano y Crowe, de Tudó y O'Donovan, cuarta condesa de Castillo Fiel), (22 June 1830 - 1901) was a Spanish and Irish aristocrat.

 She was born in Paris, the daughter of Manuel de Godoy di Bassano, 2nd Prince Godoy di Bassano and of María Carolina Crowe y O'Donovan O'Neill.

 Marriage and children

 In 1853, she married 1st with Don Felix Martín y Romero, Superior Chief of Civil Administration (a high-level civil servant), Commander of the Order of Charles III, Secretary of HCM [Her Catholic Majesty] with exercise of Decrees, and had two daughters: